"I got screwed by the system. I'm always gettin' screwed by the system. That's my role in life: I'm the system's bitch"!

 Irony: Drew finally managed to get Mimi fired by convincing Mr. Wick to put her into a cubicle, which she refused to do.
 Later her and Drew's brother put their camper in his backyard and Drew discovered she was claustrophobic, which is a medical condition that would release her from the circumstances of why she was fired.
 When he learned that he went crazy over the moral obligation and getting her out of his backyard vs. not having to deal with her at work.

 Jerkass: On Lewis, Ryan Stiles has said that he's "less of a character and more a jerk".

 Mimi as well.
 This trope describes practically her entire character, although she certainly has her share of Pet the Dog moments.

-Karma Houdini: Mimi has got away with a number of things including sending Drew to China.
+Karma Houdini: Mimi has gotten away with a number of things including sending Drew to China.
 When he returned, he burned her desk down to its frame.
 She was very scared by his subsequent threats of retribution.

 The one time he acted officially to get her fired for a prank that embarrassed him and the company, it turned out Kate was responsible.

 Never My Fault: Nikki breaks up with Drew because she blames him for her weight gain, saying she went from Formerly Fat to just plain fat by being around someone "who loves to eat."
 It didn't occur to her that Drew didn't exactly force her to eat any food, nor did his weight balloon out of control during this period.